Visuo-Haptic Object Perception for Robots: An Overview

 The neurons here are organized in a way that allows for neighbouring regions in the retina, and hence in the visual input, to be projected onto neighbouring areas in V1.
 Retinotopic maps emerge from this orderly arrangement in V1 and subsequent lower visual areas, where the output of the processing at the level of very primitive visual features is forwarded to.

-The hierarchical organization of the visual cortical areas and the receptive field size of the neurons increasing with each new area along this hierarchy gradually turns the visual information into more complex and abstract representations \citep{Ungerleider1994what, Kruger2013Deep, Grill-Spector2004Human}.
+The hierarchical organization of the visual cortical areas and the receptive field size of the neurons gradually increasing with each new area along this hierarchy turns the visual information into more complex and abstract representations \citep{Ungerleider1994what, Krueger2013Deep, Grill-Spector2004Human}.
 This hierarchical organization is what convolutional neural networks (CNNs) take their inspiration from computationally \citep{Fukushima1980Neocognitron, LeCun2015Deep}.

-Hierarchical organization aside, the processing of the visual stimuli following V1 has also been found to diverge into two main pathways or streams \citep{Ungerleider1994what, Mishkin1983Object}, see Figure \ref{fig:ventral-dorsal-model}.
+Hierarchical organization aside, the processing of the visual stimuli following V1 has been found to diverge into two main pathways or streams \citep{Ungerleider1994what, Mishkin1983Object}, see Figure \ref{fig:ventral-dorsal-model}.